sahearn/Notes-App/README.md

 ![Database table](screenshots/2-db.jpg "Database table")

 ## API
 To help with content retrieval, the API provides a simple GET method that returns a JSON payload.
+I put this behind htaccess for Basic Authentication, since I went through the trouble of encrypting the content in the first place.
 Standard REST API behavior:

 `[url]/notes/api/index.php/notes` to pull all notes